 This global firm is definitely not for the faint-hearted.
 Trainees can expect to be thrown in at the deep end and will be expected to work long hours (long hours at firms like Cleary Gottlieb Steen & Hamilton mean very long hours.
-Think 9.30am-10.30pm, although you could be out the door by 7pm on quite days).
 For the driven and the determined, however, the rewards are many.
-Trainees are nearly always kept on, have flexibility on their areas of work, earn a top-notch salary and can choose to work overseas.
+Trainees have flexibility in their areas of work, earn a top-notch salary (trainees start on £57.5k, go up to £62.5k, and on qualification, take home £164.5k) and can choose to work overseas if they so desire.

 American in origin, Cleary has 16 offices in Europe, the US, Middle East, Asia, and Latin America, with the firm opening its latest gaff in Silicon Valley in 2021.
 Join this firm and stick a pin in a globe.
 Almost all of its work involves multiple jurisdictions, and the world really is a Cleary lawyer’s oyster.
 Trainees have a decent chance of securing an international secondment with destinations including Hong Kong, Cologne, Frankfurt, Brussels, Abu Dhabi, and New York.
 And for those who miss out, there’s always the induction jolly to Milan.

 Back in Blighty, the firm moved to new offices in London Wall Place in 2018, and occupy the top five floors of a 16-storey tower which boasts “glass-front double height ceilings with views across the City” and “some serious Succession vibes.”.
 This is in addition to the roof terraces, pocket gardens and parks, restored remains of the Roman city wall, and medieval St Alphage church tower.